tdayris/fair_genome_indexer/README.md

 ## Usage

-The usage of this workflow is described in the [Snakemake workflow catalog](https://snakemake.github.io/snakemake-workflow-catalog?usage=tdayris/fair_genome_indexer), it is also available [locally]() on a single page.
+The usage of this workflow is described in the [Snakemake workflow catalog](https://snakemake.github.io/snakemake-workflow-catalog?usage=tdayris/fair_genome_indexer), it is also available [locally](https://github.com/tdayris/fair_genome_indexer/blob/main/workflow/reports/usage.rst) on a single page.

 ## Results

-The expected results of this pipeline are described [here]().
+The expected results of this pipeline are described [here](https://github.com/tdayris/fair_genome_indexer/blob/main/workflow/reports/results.rst).
 An example of report can be found in [.test](https://github.com/tdayris/fair_genome_indexer/blob/main/.test/report.html) directory.

 ## Material and methods

-The tools used in this pipeline are described [here]() textually.
-Web-links are available below.
+The tools used in this pipeline are described [here](https://github.com/tdayris/fair_genome_indexer/blob/main/workflow/reports/workflow.rst) textually.
+Web-links are available below:

-## Content

 | Step                          | Wrapper - Script                                                                                                                              |
 | ----------------------------- | ------------------------------------------------------------------------------------------------------------------------------------ |